team-nullptr/arkanoid/README.md

 4. Clone this repository.
 5. Run `cargo build` in the repository directory.
 6. Alternatively, run `cargo run` to build and run the built program.

+## How to test

+After installing everything from the previous section, run `cargo test` in the repository directory.